athomasq/athomasq.github.io/_posts/2020-02-05-why-is-ice-bidding-on-ebay.md

 ICE also has a reputation for being excellent operators of the businesses they acquire: cutting costs, boosting growth, and finding opportunities to cross-sell and up-sell, all of which lead to consistent EPS growth and cash returned to shareholders.
 (The IDC example from above showcases all of these).
 Markets reward this operational excellence with a high multiple on ICE's earnings -- and Sprecher uses this high multiple as ammunition for his bids.

 Let's look more closely at eBay.
 It has the reputation of a company and a business that's past its prime.
 There's $3B of earnings, but GMV in the core marketplace is actually declining; as a result the forward P/E ratio is just 11, leading to a market cap of $30B.

 Contrast ICE which has a very similar $3.2B of earnings, but trades (pre-WSJ story) at a forward P/E ratio of 24, leading to a market cap of $57B.
+And ICE does this with just 5,000 employees, less than half of eBay's 11,000.

 *Here's the trade.
 If ICE buys eBay and even a little bit of their magic rubs off on them, then eBay's earnings will be given a higher multiple by the market.
 And that difference will be enough to pay for the acquisition premium!*